 Where Can I Find a Cat Cafe Near Me?

 Cat cafes took Asia by storm in the last decade, and their popularity has spread all over the world.
 Japan still boasts the most cat cafes and the most specialized cat cafes of any nation.
-There are cat cafes in most European countries, Africa, Australia, all over the United States and in Canada and South America.
+There are cat cafes in most European countries, Africa, Australia, all over the United States, Canada, and South America.

 Chances are, there is a cat cafe somewhere near you!
 Check out local animal welfare sites for more information.